just-jeb/angular-builders/packages/custom-webpack/README.md

 # Custom webpack config object
 This object defines your custom webpack configuration.
 It is defined by the following properties:
  - `path`: path to the extra webpack configuration, defaults to `webpack.config.js`.
-    Notice that this configuration shall contain only modifications and additions, you don't have to specify the whole webpack configuration.
+    The configuration file can export either an object or a function.
+If it is an object it shall contain only modifications and additions, you don't have to specify the whole webpack configuration.
     Thus, if you'd like to add some options to `style-loader` (which already there because of default Angular configuration), you only have to specify this part of the loader:

         {
           test: /\.css$/,
           use: [
             {loader: 'style-loader', options: {...}}
           ]
         }

     The builder will take care of merging the delta with the existing configuration provided by Angular.
+    In more complicated cases you'd probably want to [use a function](#custom-webpack-config-function) instead of an object.
  - `mergeStrategies`: webpack config merge strategies, can be `append | prepend | replace` per webpack config entry.
 Defaults to `append`.
     - `append`: appends the given entry configuration (in custom webpack config) to the existing Angular CLI webpack configuration.
     - `prepend`: prepends the given entry configuration (in custom webpack config) to the existing field configuration (in Angular CLI webpack config).
 The custom loaders config will be added to the _beginning_ of the existing loaders array.